PedroGomes/puppet_modules/README.md

 `TODO:` Due to the number of files in the Cassadra folder, the deploy is slow so a folder strip or a tar strategy is advised.

+### SSH

+An simple ssh configuration module to disable password access and give access to desired users trough public key.
+It is hard-coded for one user, so change it for your use case and put your ssh keys in the authorized_keys file.

 License:
 -------